iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### System Components

+**TODO: If ISystem becomes IDiscipline, then System Component should become Discipline Component**

 System Component represents an Entity that is part of a specific `ISystem` and generally does not makes sense outside of the specific system (e.g. sewer pipe outside of sewer system).
 System Component is not a BIS class, nor mixin.

-System Components are identified by their `ModelAffinity` with a specific `System` subclass.
+System Components are identified by their `ModelAffinity` with a specific `ISystem` subclass.

 System Components rarely have breakdown `Model`s.